-HUD has entered into an agreement with the United States Postal Service (USPS) to receive quarterly aggregate data on addresses identified by the USPS as having been "vacant" or "No-Stat" in the previous quarter.
+In 2005, HUD entered into an agreement with the United States Postal Service (USPS) to receive quarterly aggregate data on addresses identified by the USPS as having been "Vacant" or "No-Stat" in the previous quarter.
 HUD is making these data available for researchers and practitioners to explore their potential utility for tracking neighborhood change on a quarterly basis.
 The potential power of these data is that they represent the universe of all addresses in the United States and are updated every three months.
 Under the current agreement with the USPS, HUD can make the data accessible only to governmental entities and non-profit organizations registered as users.
 Use of the data is permitted only for activities related to the "stated purpose" outlined in the sublicense agreement.

 Addresses for businesses or homes under construction and not yet occupied